What are my rights when I buy from an online retailer?

 The first thing you should do is contact the seller and let them know that there has been a problem.
 You could ask them to check that they shipped it to the correct address, and if they have ask them to follow-up with the delivery company.

-If you have bought from a New Zealand retailer then the retailer is responsible for ensuring that the goods are delivered on time (or within the agreed period) and in acceptable condition.
+If the seller is a New Zealand retailer then they are responsible for ensuring the goods are delivered on time (or within the agreed period) and in acceptable condition.
 If this hasn’t happened you are entitled to ask for a refund and a cancellation of your order, or have a replacement sent to you.

-You can read our information about what you can do if the seller is a private individual.
+Read our information about what todo if the seller is a private individual.

 Back to top